 Nuclear Energy is obtained by altering the structure of atoms.
 Uranium and Thorium are used for generating atomic or nuclear power.

 Solar energy is produced by the Sun’s light.
 Photovoltaic technology converts sunlight directly into electricity.

 Wind Energy or Power is the use of wind to generate electricity.
 Wind turbines are used for this purpose.
-The largest wind farm cluster is located in Tamil Nadu from Nagarcoil to Madurai.
+The largest wind farm cluster is located in Tamil Nadu from Nagercoil to Madurai.

 Biogas is a type of biofuel that is naturally produced from the decomposition of organic waste.
 Biogas is the most efficient use of cattle dung.
 It improves the quality of manure.

 Tidal energy is the form of hydropower that converts the energy obtained from tides into useful forms of power, mainly electricity.
-In India, the Gulf of Khambhat, the Gulf of Kachchh in Gujarat on the western coast and Gangetic delta in Sunderban regions of West Bengal provide ideal conditions for utilising tidal energy.
+In India, the Gulf of Khambhat, the Gulf of Kachchh in Gujarat on the western coast and the Gangetic Delta in the Sunderban regions of West Bengal provide ideal conditions for utilising tidal energy.